 Goa vs Kerala

 The state of Goa is located on India's west coast, with the major cities of Mumbai and Bangalore found to the north and east of the state respectively.
-Goa's neighbouring states include Karnataka and Maharashtra,
+Goa's neighbouring states include Karnataka and Maharashtra.

 The state of Kerala can be discovered in the far south-west of India, stretching along the coast, almost as far as the sub-continent's most southerly point.
 Kerala and Goa are separated by the large state of Karnataka, while to the east of Kerala you'll find the state of Tamil Nadu.
 Travelling from Goa to Kerala or Kerala to Goa can be done by air, road or rail.

 Image credit: kokhanchikov | Shutterstock

-Size & population
+Size and population

 At 3,702 square kilometres, Goa is India's smallest state by some distance, but that's not to say the state is small on attractions and things to do, in fact, it's quite the opposite.
 The population of Goa is approximately 2.9 million, though this increases during high season as tourists head to the state for their holidays.